iamharryliu/vigilant-broccoli/notes/home/food/sauces.md

 ## Garlic Confit

+### Ingredients

+### Instructions

+- Preheat oven to 250C
-- pealed garlic
+- Peal garlic cloves or use pealed garlic cloves.
-- olive oil
+- Put garlic in oven safe dish and fill with enough olive oil to cover garlic.
+- Add thyme, rosemary, and peppercorns.
-- heat olive oil and garlic until lightly bubbling for 2 hours
+- Heat olive oil and garlic in oven for 2 hours.